Troubleshooting and Maintenance Tips

 Motor is running but the solution is not pumping or unit leaks - What do I do?

-1a) If the motor is running but the solution is not pumping/reduced water flow or leaking appears under the unit - this is almost always a quick and easy fix.
+1a) If the motor is running but the solution is not pumping, experiencing reduced water flow, or leaking appears under the unit - this is almost always a quick and easy fix.
 On the outside bottom of the water tank you will find a small black O-ring (Fig.1a).
 This seals the water tank when seated on top of the SinuPulse and helps regulate water flow.
-The O-ring may be dry prior to first use, from a period of regular use, or after a period of inactivity.
-To lubricate the O-ring simply apply a very small application of Vaseline with your finger around the O-ring which does not need to be removed.
-A small application is all that is needed to ensure optimal performance.
+The O-ring may be dry and require lubrication prior to first use, from a period of regular use, or after a period of inactivity.
+To lubricate the O-ring simply apply a very small thin application of Vaseline with your finger around the O-ring which does not need to be removed.
+A small application is all that is needed to ensure optimal performance with periodic applications 2-3X annually.
+Clean the SinuPulse Elite regularly as directed, including periodic dilute vinegar rinse, to minimize mineral deposits and calcification which can contribute to reduced performance (flow rate) and premature wear.
+Use of distilled water is recommended best for long term durability.
 Remember to empty water tank after each use, rinse thoroughly, and allow to air dry.
 Do not leave solution in water tank when not in use.

 1c) Carefully inspect the hose for any areas that might be pinched or crimped preventing the solution from exiting the tip.